This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Make Herb Bombs – This is a simple process of chopping fresh basil in a food processor with oil or water to make a paste.
 Then freeze in herb bombs in a ice tray for an easy fresh flavor basil to add to many recipes.

-- Prepare Basil and Oven – Wash and thoroughly dry the fresh basil plant.
+- Step 1 – Prepare Basil and Oven – Wash the dirt from the basil and thoroughly pat dry the fresh basil plant with a clean kitchen towels to remove moisture.
+You can also use a salad spinner.
 Preheat the oven to 170 degrees F.

-- Place Basil on Baking Sheet – Then spread out the basil on a baking sheet in a single layer.
+- Step 2 – Place Basil on Baking Sheet – Then spread out the basil on a baking sheet in a single layer line with parchment paper.
 Make sure that the basil does not touch or over lap.

-- Store in Air tight Container – Then transfer the dried basil to an airtight container and store in a cool, dry place.
+- Step 8 – Store in Airtight Container – Then transfer the dried basil to an spice jars or glass jar container with good air circulation and store in a cool, dry place.

 Fresh Basil can also be dried in the Microwave.
 This is an easy process and an option if you don’t want to heat in the oven.